Online Partitioned Local Depth for semi-supervised applications: Discussion

 \section{Discussion}

 Online PaLD presents intriguing possibilities for further investigation.
-By making datasets with $n=10^5$ accessible with straightforward training, PaLD's potential to be further explored prior to bringing in approximations is increased.
-For instance, investigating AD bench \cite{han2022adbench} for datasets with $n < 7000$--including a cross section of computer vision and natural language processing benchmarks introduced in \cite{han2022adbench}--could proceed before bringing in approximation techniques to complete the analysis, up to $n=619326$.
+By making datasets with $n=10^5$ accessible with straightforward training, PaLD's potential to be explored prior to bringing in approximations is increased.
+For instance, investigating AD bench \cite{han2022adbench} for datasets with $n < 7000$--including a cross section of computer vision and natural language processing benchmarks \cite{han2022adbench}--could proceed before bringing in approximation to complete the analysis, up to $n=619326$.

-Exact PaLD, with its theoretical guarantees, may be attractive to avoid any uncertainty being introduced via approximation, especially for situations where reference data is carefully maintained and not too large.
+Exact PaLD, with its theoretical guarantees, may be attractive to avoid any uncertainty introduced via approximation, especially for situations where reference data is carefully maintained and not too large.
 For example, the THINGS initiative (https://things-initiative.org/) developed 1,854 object concepts and curated reference data (such as 26,107 high quality images manually associated to concepts \cite{hebart2019things}).
-Whereas the original work on PaLD \cite{bmm22} might provide an interesting unsupervised analysis of these concepts (see \cite{hebart2023things} for comparison), online PaLD is adapted to associate ``test'' concepts (e.g., from user input or some machine interface) to the THINGS reference data.
-Comparisons to reference images invite combining the ideas in this article with principled approximation techniques \cite{bddp22} or computer science approaches \cite{dg24sequential,lan22} to make such comparisons readily accessible.
+Whereas the original work on PaLD \cite{bmm22} might provide an interesting unsupervised analysis of these concepts (see \cite{hebart2023things} for comparison), online PaLD is adapted to associate ``test'' concepts (e.g., from user input or some machine interface) to the THINGS data.
+Comparisons to reference images invite combining the ideas in this article with principled approximation techniques \cite{bddp22} or computer science approaches \cite{dg24sequential,lan22} to make such comparisons more readily accessible.

 As a novel approach to anomaly detection and semi-supervised classification, PaLD is relatively unexplored.
-Though not explored here, an intriguing possibility is to combine semi-supervised classification with anomaly detection such that any test point deemed too distant from the training data would simply not be classified.
+Though not explored here, one intriguing possibility is to combine semi-supervised classification with anomaly detection.
+Any test point deemed too distant from the training data would simply not be classified.
 A key question to investigate is how much excluding anomalous test points might increase predictive accuracy.
-As above, a natural point of comparison would be to $k$-nearest neighbors, which applies to both semi-supervised classification and anomaly detection.
+As above, it's natural compare with $k$-nearest neighbors, which applies to both semi-supervised classification and anomaly detection.